 (c) changes to the Maximum Export Limit and Maximum Import Limit data received by the NETSO to apply in respect of such the Settlement Day in accordance with paragraph 2.2 and 2.3 respectively;

-(d) Replacement Reserve Bid Data in respect of each Quarter Hour period within each Replacement Reserve Auction Period within such Settlement Day submitted or determined in accordance with paragraph 4; and
+(d) Replacement Reserve Bid Data in respect of each submitted bid within each Replacement Reserve Auction Period within such Settlement Day submitted or determined in accordance with paragraph 4; and

 (e) Replacement Reserve Auction Result Data in respect of each Replacement Reserve Auction Period.

+(f) mFRR Bid Data in respect of each submitted bid within each mFRR Auction Period within such Settlement Day submitted or determined in accordance with paragraph 4; and

+(g) mFRR Auction Result Data in respect of each mFRR Activation Period.

+(h) mFRR Settlement Price Data in respect of each mFRR Settlement Price Period.

 6.3 Balancing Services Adjustment Data